ycrc/ycrc.github.io/docs/clusters-at-yale/access/ood-vscode.md

 - **[Remote Tunnel](#remote-tunnel-advanced-users)**: For advanced users who want to use their local VSCode installation.
 Uses GitHub authentication to tunnel to a compute node. **Note: Not permitted on Milgram due to security requirements.**

 - **[Remote SSH](#remote-ssh-via-compute-node-advanced-users)**: An alternative for users who want to use their local VSCode installation but cannot use the Remote Tunnel method.
 Requires SSH configuration and connecting through login nodes to compute nodes.

-- **[Remote Desktop](#remote-desktop-not-recommended)**: A legacy method that runs VSCode in a graphical Remote Desktop session on Open OnDemand.
-Not recommended due to graphics responsiveness issues.

 ## Code Server